YarnSpinnerTool/YarnSpinner-Console/README.md

 Any custom columns are left blank.
 If setting the columns you must include at least `text` and `id` somewhere in your for the extraction to continue.
 If `--columns` is not set it will default to using the columns `character`, `text`, `id` in that order.

+If the `default-name` option is set you can define a default name for lines of dialogue that do not have a character set.
+Defaults to none if not used.

 ## License